alxHawley/python-behave/README.md

 # Python Test Automation

-Welcome to my Python Test Automation project.
-This test automation project is developed with both Behave and Pytest to explore both BDD (Behavior Driven Development) and a more standard approach with Pytest.
+Welcome to my Python/Behave Test Automation project.
+This project is developed to explore BDD (Behavior Driven Development) for backend and frontend applications.

 API used for backend automation: https://restful-booker.herokuapp.com/apidoc/index.html